 |Dimensions||5.8 x 3.4 x 2.9 inches (148 x 86 x 73mm)||3.9 x 3.9 x 3.5 inches (100 x 100 x 89mm)|

-As noted, the biggest difference between these two units is the absence of a screen on the Amazon Echo Dot (4th Gen) Kids.
+As noted, the biggest difference between these two units is the absence of a screen on the Amazon Echo Dot Kids (2022).
 Because of this, they also look markedly different from one another.
-The Echo Show 5 Kids has a rectangular shaped screen that slants upward on a triangular-shaped base for easy viewing and manipulation.
-It's finished in a fabric wrap, and there's one design option, called Chameleon green, that will appeal to kids both old and young.
+The Echo Show 5 Kids has a rectangular-shaped screen that slants upward on a triangular-shaped base for easy viewing and manipulation.
+It's finished in a fabric wrap, and one design option, Chameleon green, will appeal to kids, both old and young.

-The Echo Dot (4th Gen) Kids is much smaller and shaped like a sphere with a flat base.
-The cover design is made to resemble one of two adorable animals: a tiger, or a panda.
+The Echo Dot Kids (2022) is much smaller and shaped like a sphere with a flat base.
+The cover design is made to resemble one of two adorable designs: a dragon or an owl.
 The base here has a familiar blue LED light ring around the bottom that illuminates when the child asks Alexa a question or gives her a command.
 There's no illuminating ring on the Echo Show 5 Kids.

 The screen and the advantages it affords is the biggest differentiator.
-The entire face of the Echo Show 5 Kids is occupied by a 5.5-inch screen that shows visual results, can display photos, and more, which the Echo Dot (4th Gen) Kids can't do.
+The entire face of the Echo Show 5 Kids is occupied by a 5.5-inch screen that shows visible results, can display photos, and more, which the Echo Dot Kids (2022) can't do.

-Amazon Echo Show 5 Kids vs. Amazon Echo Dot (4th Gen) Kids: What you can do with both
+Amazon Echo Show 5 Kids vs. Amazon Echo Dot Kids (2022): What you can do with both

 Both smart devices work alongside the Alexa voice assistant.
 Kids can ask questions, like for help with homework (how do you spell Tyrannosaurus anyway?), listen to bedtime stories, play music, get weather reports, set a timer or alarm, call approved contacts, and even control compatible smart home devices with voice commands.
 But with the Echo Show 5 Kids, the addition of a screen means they can also see relevant visual results, like the weather report or security camera footage of who's at the front door (with a compatible smart home camera).